Frank Lazarus

-Francis M. "Frank" Lazarus, Ph.D. is a retired educator and higher education administrator.
-He served as the president of the University of Dallas in Irving, Texas, from 2004 until 2009, when he was honored by the board of trustees with the title president emeritus.
+Francis M. "Frank" Lazarus (born 1944) is an American retired educator and higher education administrator.
+He served as the president of the University of Dallas in Irving, Texas, from 2004 to 2009, when he was honored by the board of trustees with the title of president emeritus.

 Biography

-Lazarus was born in Elma, New York, in 1944 and is married to the former Carol Scheminger, whom he met in third grade.
+Lazarus was born in Elma, New York, in 1944.
+He is married to the former Carol Scheminger, whom he met in third grade.
 They have three children and nine grandchildren.

 Education and degrees

 Lazarus earned the Bachelor of Arts (A.B., 1966) degree from Canisius College in Buffalo, New York, where he graduated summa cum laude with concentrations in classical languages and philosophy.
 He was awarded the college's Distinguished Alumni Award in 2005.

 He also holds the Master of Arts (M.A., 1968) degree and the Doctor of Philosophy (Ph.D., 1972) degree in classical languages from Cornell University.
 His areas of specialty are Latin and Greek literature of the Classical period and Greek archaeology.

 He is a member of Phi Beta Kappa and Alpha Sigma Nu, the national Jesuit honor society.